-- > Rock wrens have super short tails, so short that it can look like they don't have one at all. - > Due to not being good fliers, rock wrens spend most of their time on the ground. - > Rock wrens are generally 10cm in length.
+Rock wrens have super short tails, so short that it can look like they don't have one at all.

+Due to not being good fliers, rock wrens spend most of their time on the ground.

+Rock wrens are generally 10cm in length.

-- > Rock wrens' relatively long legs and large feet are perfect hopping on rocks and for walking on snow - similar to snow - > Rock wrens live about 500-2500m up in the mountains. - > The main diet of rock wrens is insects.
-They also eat spiders and certain fruits. - > Rock wrens build complex nests.
+- > Even when temperatures are freezing, a rock wren's nest can be toasty warm at 30 degrees. - > Rock wrens' relatively long legs and large feet are perfect hopping on rocks and for walking on snow - similar to snow shoes. - > Rock wrens live about 500-2500m up in the mountains.

+The main diet of rock wrens is insects.
+They also eat spiders and certain fruits.

+Rock wrens build complex nests.